 Map shoot locations for easy scouting

 Juggling visits to new locations all over town?
-Use the map block to plot your destinations and quickly see which to prioritize.
+Use the map app to plot your destinations and quickly see which to prioritize.

 Step 1: Set up a location field (with addresses or coordinates) and a cache field.